 T-Mobile roaming in Latin America

-Those who are T-mobile users and currently have one of the Simple Global Plans will be able to use the roaming service at no extra cost during their trip.
-They will only have to pay for calling minutes, which is $0.25 per minute.
-On the other hand, users with any of T-mobile’s other plans will have to pay for usage, and specifically, the cost of T-mobile’s internet is quite high, which you can see below:
+Those who are T-Mobile customers and currently have one of the Simple Global Plans will be able to use the roaming service at no extra cost during their trip.
+They will only have to pay for talk time, which is $0.25 per minute.
+On the other hand, users with any of T-Mobile’s other plans will have to pay for consumption, and specifically, the cost of T-Mobile’s internet is quite high, which you can see below:

 - Internet: $15/MB.